Conjecture I for unirational algebraic groups over imperfect fields: Quasi-splitness results

-It is not actually true that every pseudo-reductive group $G$ admits a quasi-split pseudo-inner form (cf. \cite[C.4]{conrad_prasad_2016}).
-It is, however, true in some situations (for example, if $p>2$ or $p=2$ and $[K:K^2]\leqslant 4$, cf. \cite[Thm.
-C.2.10]{conrad_prasad_2016}), and especially when $\scd(K)\leqslant 1$:

-\begin{prop} Let $G$ be a smooth, connected linear algebraic $K$-group.
-Suppose that $\scd(K)\leqslant 1$.
+\begin{prop} Let $G$ be a smooth connected linear algebraic $K$-group.
+Suppose that ${\sdim(K)\leq 1}$.
 Then $G$ admits a quasi-split pseudo-inner form. \end{prop}

-\begin{proof} The question obviously reduces to the pseudo-reductive case.
-Now, cf. \cite[C.2.9]{conrad_prasad_2016} gives us that the existence of a quasi-split pseudo-inner form is equivalent to the triviality of the $H^2$ of a certain pseudo-reductive commutative $K$-group.
-This is of course trivial thanks to Lemma \ref{lemma trivial h2 commutative algebraic group}. \end{proof}
+\begin{proof} We can reduce the question to pseudo-reductive groups by \cite[Prop.~2.2.10]{conrad_gabber_prasad_2015}.
+If $G$ is pseudo-reductive, by \cite[\S C.2.9]{conrad_prasad_2016} we know that the existence of a quasi-split pseudo-inner form is equivalent to the triviality of the $H^2$ group of a certain pseudo-reductive commutative $K$-group.
+This $H^2$ group is trivial by \cite[Cor.~A.4]{Cesnavicius}. \end{proof}